aws-ia/terraform-aws-eks-blueprints/docs/add-ons/argo-workflows.md

 For complete project documentation, please visit the [Argo Workflows documentation site](https://argoproj.github.io/argo-workflows/).

-[DoEKS has an example demonstrates how to use Argo Workflows to assign jobs to Amazon EKS] (https://awslabs.github.io/data-on-eks/docs/job-schedulers-eks/argo-workflows-eks)

 ## Usage

 Argo Workflows can be deployed by enabling the add-on via the following.